Deathripper4133/DeathrippersExtras/README.md

 Planned For Later
 * Finish Share and Repack Integration
-    * Quick Share (Hotkey)
-        * Item or Magazine with another person.
-Hotkey will share item/mag #2.

     * Quick Share UI
         * Will share the selected mag/item instead of #2 in weapons inventory.